Kennewick Man: Discovery

-Kennewick Man was discovered by Will Thomas and David Deacy, spectators at hydroplane races on the Columbia on July 28, 1996.
-While floating tubes down the bank of the Columbia river, they had found the Kennewick man's skull in a reservoir on the river at Columbia Park in Kennewick, Washington.
-The remains had become exposed due to erosion and been scattered by water forces in the reservoir.
+Kennewick Man was discovered by accident by two college students, Will Thomas and David Deacy, on July 28, 1996.
+They were at the Columbia River to watch a hydroplane race near Kennewick.
+Thomas was wading in about 18 in of water, about 10 ft from shore, when his foot struck something hard and round.
+He pulled up a human skull.
+They stashed it in the bushes, waited for the race to finish, then found a plastic bucket and took the skull to a Kennewick police officer.
+The police returned with the students to the location.
+Further searching found more bones underwater and along the shore.
+The county coroner determined the skull was not modern, and it was given to archaeologist James Chatters, who over the course of ten visits to the site, assembled 350 bones and bone fragments creating a nearly complete articulated skeleton.

+Scientific analysis

+Description

-The coroner delivered the cranium for study to the archaeologist James Chatters, an archaelogist who, over the course of ten visits to the site, assembled 350 bones and bone fragments which resulted in a nearly articulated skeleton.
-The cranium was fully intact with all teeth from the time of death.
+The cranium was fully intact including all of its teeth from the time of death.
 All major bones were found except the sternum and a few in the hands and feet.
-After studying the bones, Chatters concluded that they belonged to "a male of late middle age (40–55 years), and tall (170 to 176 cm, 5′7″ to 5′9″), and was fairly muscular with a slender build".
-Chatters said that the "presence of Caucasoid traits [and a] lack of definitive Native-American characteristics", as well as the apparent context of the skeleton as part of an early Paleo-American group led him to conclude that the body was "Caucasian", an anthropological term not synonymous with "white" or "European".
+After further study, Chatters concluded it was "a male of late middle age (40–55 years), and tall (170 to 176 cm, 5′7″ to 5′9″), and was fairly muscular with a slender build".
+The Owsley team in 2005 reported he may have been as young as 38 at the time of death.

-A small bone fragment submitted to the University of California, Riverside, for radiocarbon dating, and the skeleton was estimated to be between 9,300 to 9,600 years old (8,400 uncalibrated "radiocarbon years"), and not from the 19th century, as had originally been thought.
-Subsequent radiocarbon dating indicates a somewhat younger age of 8,900 to 9,000 cal years BP.
+A small bone fragment submitted to the University of California, Riverside for radiocarbon dating estimated he lived between 9,300 and 9,600 years ago (8,400 uncalibrated "radiocarbon years"), and not the 19th century, as had originally been thought.
+Subsequent radiocarbon dating indicated a somewhat younger age of 8,900 to 9,000 years BP, and later 8,400 to 8,690 calibrated years Before Present.